Fus3n/cupscript/README.md

 It includes some basic functions, variables, loops, and some other built in functions but it is not a full language.
 I made it to learn how programming languages work and how to make a language specifically interpreted languages.

-Heres an installation/run guide for whoever that wants to try it out.
+Heres an installation/run guide for whoever wants to try it out.

 # Installation: